NREL/HPC/docs/Documentation/Systems/Kestrel/running.md

 To request use of a GPU, use the flag `--gpus=<quantity>` with sbatch, srun, or salloc, or add it as an `#SBATCH` directive in your sbatch submit script, where `<quantity>` is a number from 1 to 4.
 All of the GPU memory for each GPU allocated will be available to the job (80 GB per GPU).

-If your job will require more than the default 1 CPU core and 1G of CPU RAM per core allocated, you must request the quantity of cores and/or RAM that you will need, by using additional flags such as `--ntasks=` or `--mem=`.
+**If your job will require more than the default 1 CPU core and 1G of CPU RAM per core allocated**, you must request the quantity of cores and/or RAM that you will need, by using additional flags such as `--ntasks=` or `--mem=`.
 To request all of the memory available on the GPU node, use `--mem=0`.

 The GPU nodes also have 3.25 TB of local disk space.
 Note that other jobs running on the same GPU node could also be using this space.
 Slurm is unable to divide this space to separate jobs on the same node like it does for memory or CPUs.
 If you need to ensure that your job has exclusive access to all of the disk space, you'll need to use the `--exclusive` flag to prevent the node from being shared with other jobs.